hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

 partition       limits
 =========       ================================================================
 *vaughan*       Default.
-Maximum wall time of 3 days. debug           Maximum 1 node with a maximum wall time of 2 hours. short           Maximum wall time of 6 hours.
+Maximum wall time of 3 days. debug           Maximum 2 nodes with a maximum wall time of 1 hour. short           Maximum wall time of 6 hours, with priority boost.
 =========       ================================================================